MBeuttler/vac-center-notification/README.md

                         comma seperated list of vaccination center zip-codes (or `ALL`).
 Use --list to get a list of all possible values.
-  --list                List all possible values for --vac-centers --email-from EMAIL_FROM
+  --list                List all vac centers and zip-codes --email-from EMAIL_FROM
                         Sending e-mail address
   --email-to EMAIL_TO   Receiving e-mail address